-ON THE MENU — Pandemic not stopping seafood restaurant dream - Port Arthur News
+ON THE MENU — Twin City Seafood opening fulfills Nathan Nguyen's restaurant dream - Port Arthur News

-ON THE MENU — Pandemic not stopping seafood restaurant dream
+ON THE MENU — Twin City Seafood opening fulfills Nathan Nguyen’s restaurant dream

 NEDERLAND — Port Arthur native Nathan Nguyen opened up Twin City Seafood on Twin City Highway in pursuit of his childhood dream.